 To celebrate this day, Techpoint Africa had a sit-down with varying groups of friends of the same age brackets.
 There was an abundance of laughter, shared looks of age-long familiarity, and deep camaraderie.

 Most friends credited online interactions via WhatsApp to be a helpful medium to replenish communication and ensure frequent interactions.

 There was also a healthy dose of banter and arguments about who is funnier or more outspoken, how-we-met stories, and mostly common interests and adventures.

-Here’s the video.
+Here's the video.
 Have a good laugh, gain a thing or two.
-And we hope, like us, you’re reminded that Aristotle’s comparison of friendship to two souls in one body is beyond a saying!
+And we hope, like us, you're reminded that Aristotle's comparison of friendship to one soul in two bodies is beyond a saying!